nurupo/ProjectTox-Qt-GUI/INSTALL.md

 Grab and install MinGW version of Qt 5.2.0+ from [qt-project website](http://qt-project.org/downloads).
 The MinGW version includes MinGW compiler, so you don't have to bother with installing one manually.

-[Download and extract a ZIP archive of this repo's master branch](https://github.com/nurupo/ProjectTox-Qt-GUI/archive/master.zip), or, if you have git, clone it:
+[Download and extract a ZIP archive of this repo's master branch](https://github.com/nurupo/ProjectTox-Qt-GUI/archive/master.zip), or, if you have git, clone the repository:
 ```cmd
 git clone https://github.com/nurupo/ProjectTox-Qt-GUI.git
 ```